-As we head into the winter months, make your mental and physical well-being one of your most important priorities.
+As we move through winter and the COVID-19 pandemic, it is vital to make your mental and physical well-being one of your most important priorities.
 Dr. Lila Z. Hakim, C. Psych.
-(Registered Psychologist and Centre Director at CFIR Toronto), offers a few helpful tips below to start feeling good.
+(Registered Psychologist and Centre Director at CFIR Toronto), offers a few helpful tips below to start feeling good:

 Nourish Your Body

-Many of us experience cravings for certain foods when the winter season blows in, and our bodies develop a yen for carbohydrates.
+Many of us experience cravings for certain foods throughout the winter season, and our bodies develop a yen for carbohydrates.
 Carbohydrates are directly linked to the neurotransmitter serotonin production, an emotion regulator that helps you feel emotionally stable, less anxious, calmer, more focused, and energetic.

 When that 3 p.m. craving for a savoury or sweet snack hits, it’s your body’s way of self-medicating, seeking to improve your mood by boosting your serotonin levels.
 Listen to your body and give yourself that much-needed serotonin lift.